ACC Media Captioning Service

 Who can request media captioning services?

-Faculty and staff can request media captions by filling out and submitting an online request form.
-Any questions to be sent to email@example.com.
+Faculty and staff can request media captions by filling out and submitting a request form online.
+Any questions to be sent to firstname.lastname@example.org.
 After your request has been processed, you will be contacted to discuss the details of your request and to schedule captioning services for your media.